terrytaylorbiz/selfstarter/readme.md

 3. I decided that a React-based portal was a good bet.
 So I did some hands-on learning for React.
 The details are in 1b_partner_portal_demo_react_firebase.docx (I figured that others might appreciate such info).

-4. I created a short markdown cheat sheet (as requested by the client).
-1a_markdown_tutorial_cheat_sheet.docx
+4. I created a short markdown cheat sheet (as requested by the client) 1a_markdown_tutorial_cheat_sheet.docx.

-5.
+5. I found a suitable website at openpowerquality.org whose source files were open source and on GIT.
+I used these sources as a basis to create a portal.
+Details are described in 1_doc_portal_demo_docusaurus.docx.

+6. I create __readme_first.docx as a summary of the documentation I created.

+This portal was deployed by the client (with the payfac docs in markdown) and worked very well.
+So the portal was up and running before they even planned to start working on it.

+This is how I work.